pkeroulas/st2110-toolkit/README.md

 ## Todos

 * rework nic_setup.sh
+* deal with transcoder Dockerfile
-* poller: display ffmpeg status
+* nmos-poller: display ffmpeg status
 * ffmpeg: a static route to multicast must be added, why? would it work with a route to source IP only? is it possible to tell ffmpeg which interface to use
-* document Mellanox NIC installation

 ## Additional resources